pauloricardoz/pauloricardoz/README.md

 I'm Paulo, a Control and Automation Engineer and a Master in Computer Science.

-I am currently a Full Stack Development Student at [Trybe](https://www.betrybe.com/), where I'm sharping some hard and soft skills.
+I am a Full Stack Development at [Trybe](https://www.betrybe.com/), and currently I'm working as an Instructor also at [Trybe](https://www.betrybe.com/), helping others to build and improve some hard and soft skills.

 **Information:**
 <img width="50%" align="right" src="https://github.com/pauloricardoz/pauloricardoz/blob/master/night-coding.gif">